The Mistakes First-Time Fireworks Buyers Should Avoid

 Another common misstep is assuming that if something is sold legally, you can use it however and wherever you like.
 Not so.

-Local bylaws and national regulations often restrict when you can set off fireworks and where.
-Some councils have noise curfews; others discourage fireworks near livestock or certain public spaces.
-Fines aside, ignoring these rules can quickly sour relationships with neighbours.
+Local ordinances and state regulations often restrict when you can set off fireworks and where.
+Some municipalities have noise curfews; others ban certain types of fireworks altogether near public spaces or residential areas.
+Fines aside, ignoring these rules can quickly sour relationships with neighbors.

 Equally important are the safety distances on the label.
 Those numbers are not theoretical.
-If a firework recommends 25 metres, that’s the minimum, not a suggestion.
-Squeezing a powerful cake into a 10-metre garden turns a safe product into an unsafe situation.
+If a firework recommends 80 feet of clearance, that’s the minimum, not a suggestion.
+Squeezing a powerful cake into a 30-foot yard turns a safe product into an unsafe situation.

 A simple rule of thumb: if you cannot realistically meet the safety distances printed on the firework, do not buy that item.
-Choose smaller, garden-friendly pieces instead.
+Choose smaller, backyard-friendly pieces instead.

 Mistake 3: Choosing on Price Alone